 We would like to welcome you to The University of Tennessee Health Science Center which is the comprehensive health science center of the University of Tennessee (UT).
 The UT system also has campuses in Chattanooga, Knoxville (main), and Martin along with the Space Institute at Tullahoma.
-The UT Health Science Center operates clinical and educational programs at the UT Medical Centers in Memphis and Knoxville, as well as in Chattanooga, Jackson, Murfreesboro, and Nashville.
+The UT Health Science Center operates clinical and educational programs at the UT Medical Centers in Memphis and Knoxville, as well as in Chattanooga, Jackson and Nashville.

-The information contained in this booklet is not all inclusive; rather, it contains information we hope will be especially useful to you as a foreign national in areas such as immigration, banking, and practical tips on living in the U.S. Enjoy your stay as part of the Statewide University of Tennessee Graduate Medical Education Programs.
-If you have any questions or concerns, specifically about immigration matters, please feel free to contact the University of Tennessee Office of International Affairs (OIA) in Memphis at (901) 448-8484 (oia@uthsc.edu) or contact the OIA Director, Connie Childs, International Student Adviser, PDSO, RO (cburk@uthsc.edu).
+The information contained in this booklet is not all inclusive; rather, it contains information we hope will be especially useful to you as a foreign national in areas such as immigration, banking, and practical tips on living in the U.S.

+Enjoy your stay here at UT Health Science Center.
+If you have any questions or concerns, please feel free to contact the Office of International Affairs at 448-8484 or e-mail me at cburk@utmem.edu